 - Policy Creation/Modification/Approval Process: Administrative Policies

 Campus community members are encouraged to recommend new administrative policies by contacting any member of the President’s Cabinet or the college’s Ombudsperson.
-The community member receiving the recommendation coordinates with the college’s Internal Auditor to confirm that the college does not have a similar policy or policies.
-If not, the college’s Internal Auditor shares the recommendation with the President.

 If the President decides to move the process forward, the President designates a Responsible Party to draft the policy.
 The Responsible Party presents a draft to the President, who shares it with the Cabinet for input.